svpino/ml.school/program/metaflow/README.md

 MLflow is a platform-agnostic machine learning lifecycle management tool that will allow us to track experiments and share and deploy models.

-1. The library is part of the `requirements.txt` file that we installed previously, so you don't need to install it separately if you are planning to run MLflow on your local computer.
+1. The `mlflow` library is part of the `requirements.txt` file that we installed previously, so you don't need to install it separately if you are planning to run MLflow on your local computer.
 If you want to run MLflow on a different environment, you can install it using the following command:

 ```bash
 $ pip3 install mlflow
 ```

-2. Once installed, you can run the MLflow server and navigate to `http://127.0.0.1:5000` in your web browser to see the user interface:
+2. Once installed, you can run the MLflow server and navigate to [`http://127.0.0.1:5000`](http://127.0.0.1:5000) in your web browser to see the user interface:

 ```bash
 $ mlflow server --host 127.0.0.1 --port 5000